Barbora Krejčíková: 2022: Doubles career Golden Slam, singles No. 2

 Krejcikova's grass court season did not start well with an early loss to Marta Kostyuk at the 2022 Eastbourne International in singles and winning just one match in doubles where she partnered Ena Shibahara.
 At the 2022 Wimbledon Championships, she reached the third round in singles before losing to Ajla Tomljanović in three sets.

 At the same tournament in doubles, she reached the final with her partner Siniakova and won the title for a second time defeating top seeds Elise Mertens and Zhang Shuai in straight sets.

-At the US Open Krejcikova once again lost early in singles, going out in second round to Aleksandra Krunic.
+At the US Open Krejcikova once again lost early in singles, going out in second round to Aleksandra Krunić.
 However, she was more successful in doubles, where she won the title with Siniaková, coming back from a set down to defeat Taylor Townsend and Caty McNally in the final.
 With this win Krejcikova and Siniaková completed the Career Golden Slam, and took their third women's doubles Grand Slam title of the year, remaining undefeated in slams in 2022.

-Krejcikova returned to the singles court at the inaugural 2022 Tallinn Open and got first ever wins against her first four opponents: Ajla Tomljanovic, Marta Kostyuk, Beatriz Haddad Maia and Belinda Bencic, four players she had never beaten before.
+Krejcikova returned to the singles court at the inaugural 2022 Tallinn Open and got first ever wins against her first four opponents: Ajla Tomljanović, Marta Kostyuk, Beatriz Haddad Maia and Belinda Bencic, four players she had never beaten before.

 In the final, Krejcikova defeated home favourite Anett Kontaveit in straight sets to win the title.

 A week later, Krejcikova won the title at the 2022 Ostrava Open, her second title in her home country and fifth career singles title.
-She defeated world number 1, Iga Swiatek in three sets, giving Swiatek her first defeat in a final in three years.
+She defeated world number 1, Iga Świątek in three sets, giving Swiatek her first defeat in a final in three years.

 Krejcikova crashed out of the final WTA1000 of the year, the 2022 Guadalajara Open Akron in the first round.
-She and Siniaková made the semi-finals in the doubles, before losing a match tie-break to Haddad Maia and Danilina.
+She and Siniaková made the semifinals in the doubles, before losing a match tiebreak to Haddad Maia and Danilina.